naghamsleman/contact-aware-vla-manipulation/README.md

-Detailed analysis of the reviewed papers is provided in `paper_analysis.md`.
+For detailed analysis and references, see `paper_analysis.md`.